w3f/polkadot-wiki/docs/learn/how-to/create-pure-proxy.md

 #### **Types**

 Polkadot offers different types of proxies you can set, depending on the permissions use case.
-You can create the following types with the [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts):
+You can create the following types with the [Polkadot Developer Interface](https://polkadot.js.org/apps/#/accounts):

   * Any – this proxy type has permission to make any type of transaction, including balance transfers.